-For some reason, out of town visitors seem to come to San Diego with the idea that the fish taco is the must-try local specialty.
+For some reason, out of town visitors always come to San Diego with the idea that the fish taco is the must-try local specialty.
 My theory is this notion was propagated by some out of town food writer desperate for something, anything, to say about San Diego's food scene.
 Calvin Trillin and Jeffrey Steingarten are likely suspects from what I can gather, though I haven't been able to get my hands on their actual essays.
 As much as I respect each of their esteemed opinions, I'm not sure they were really on target with this one.
-The local chains that specialize in fish tacos - Rubios and Wahoos - are either extremely mediocre (Rubios) or almost non-existent in San Diego (Wahoos has only three locations left) to the extent that they're shadows of their former selves.
 While every taco shop on every corner in town serves a fish taco of some sort - if you're not careful you could easily wind up with the equivalent of fish sticks wrapped in a tortilla.
-I can only imagine the disappointment our visitors must suffer.
+I can only imagine the disappointment some visitors must suffer.

 Unfortunately, on the day we visited, it was a little too thick and heavy - resulting in some doughy chunks of uncooked batter (the picture is a little fuzzy - but you can see a chunk there on the lefthand side of the fish.)
 The salsa was also a little past it's prime - mushy, with that over-ripe tomato flavor.
 And what can I say about the Ranch dressing?
-It doesn't belong on any Mexican dish - even one as tenuously related to the original as this one.
 Likewise, cheddar cheese belongs on a cheeseburger.

 The one thing I did really like was the fried oyster taco.
 Since I asked for the dressing and salsa on the side - the oysters were still nice and crisp, and I was able to add a little bit of hot sauce to make a sort of Mexican version of a po-boy.
 They weren't terribly cheap at $4.25 a pop, and South Beach has this crazy rule that the servers can't bring you beverages - you have to order from the bar even if you're the only table in there - but I guess popularity has it's price.
 They also carded us to get through the door, so presumably no one under 21 is allowed inside.

-Another oft seen recommendation for fish tacos is the bar at the Brigantine.
-The Brig, as it's known out here in the East County, is a very popular spot for happy hour and lunches - dinners are a little pricey for what you get, but it's a good place to take the parents or non-foodie guests.
+Another common recommendation for fish tacos is the bar at the Brigantine.
+The Brig, as it's known to the locals, is a popular spot for happy hours and lunches.
 It's a local chain, with about a half dozen branches around town - Shelter Island, Del Mar, Mt.
 Helix and Coronado come to mind immediately.
-I've eaten many a fish taco in their bar, and though they are ok (certainly better than South Beach) I just can't get past the fact that they PILE on the shredded yellow cheese.
+I've eaten many a fish taco in their bar, and though they are better than South Beach, I just can't get past the fact that they PILE on the shredded yellow cheese.
 You can always ask them to leave it off - but is this really San Diego's BEST fish taco?
-I refuse to believe it.
-The setting also sort of goes against my idea of what the best place for fish tacos should look like -which in my fantasy world, would allow me to forget that I'm still north of the border.

 Do you love San Diego's fish tacos, and if so where do you eat them?